tflori/orm/docs/reference.md

 * [__construct](#ormdbalsqlite__construct) Dbal constructor.
 * [assertSameType](#ormdbalsqliteassertsametype)
+* [buildCompositeWhereInStatement](#ormdbalsqlitebuildcompositewhereinstatement) Build a where in statement for composite primary keys
 * [buildInsertStatement](#ormdbalsqlitebuildinsertstatement) Build the insert statement for $entity
 * [delete](#ormdbalsqlitedelete) Delete $entity from database
 * [describe](#ormdbalsqlitedescribe) Describe a table